afternoon/followize/README.md

   * Show images in dialog, perhaps with thumbnail inline a la FriendFeed.

-  * Cache state in browser sessionStorage.
+  * Cache data from Twitter in browser sessionStorage (or globalStorage?).

-  * Open users remembered when display updates.
+  * Remember open user state when updating, reloading, going forward, back.
+      * `/home/#afternoon+martinkl+hailpixel`

-      * Timelines copied to new state.
+  * Add `target="_blank"` to "from Client"
-      * Timeline object refreshed if new state indicates newer tweet.
-      * Use `since_id` when getting newer tweets.
+      * Watch out for special value: "web"

+  * Zero-pad minutes.